 During the first phase of my career, I also spent a huge amount of time comparing one piece of software to another.
 I did this for compilers, numerical models, and software packages for things like computer-aided-design (CAD), graphical engines, and geographical information systems (GIS).

 I also wrote, documented and tested numerical algorithms for solving systems of equations.
 I wrote parallel processing routines to find out which methods worked the best.
 I tested, documented, and made determinations of what worked best.
 I spent countless hours embedded in the theoretical basis of numerical modeling, always knowing that what I was doing was never completely correct.
 For a person like me, that was hard to accept.

-I was maniacal in my work and i was never satisfied with my accomplishments.
+I was maniacal in my work and I was never satisfied with my accomplishments.
 Due to this perseverance and surrounding myself with unbelievable talent, my friend Dudley and I created software that was at least a decade ahead of its time.
-Still to this day, some of this software would be considered state-of-the-art.
+Still, to this day, some of this software we developed would be considered state-of-the-art.

 OK, so what.
 Who cares?